Rechard16/Cat-Dog-Classifier/README.md

 ## Display

-You can try your own photo to test whether it is considered as a dog or a cat.
+You can try to input your own photo and test whether it is considered as a dog or a cat.

 Open the **display_version.ipynb** and put your own photo of a cat or a dog.